pjensfelt/asp-servo/README.md

 sudo make install
 ```

-If the above failed you probably used autopilot when you cloned the repo, and forgot the `--recurvise` option, which means that the submodules where not checked out.
+If the above failed you probably used autopilot when you cloned the repo, and forgot the `--recursive` option, which means that the submodules where not checked out.
 In that case you need to got into the asp_servo_api directory and manually init the submodules

 ```
 cd /some/path/to/asp_servo_api